sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Handwriting OCR
 ----

-Use the Merge Lines preprocessor to clean up text extracted from handwriting using OCR.
-This preprocessor is particularly useful for output from Google OCR, which by default groups text into words rather than lines.
+Use the Merge Lines preprocessor to clean up OCRed handwriting text.
+This preprocessor is particularly useful for Google OCR, which by default groups text into words rather than lines.

 In the following image, the Merge Line preprocessor cleans up placeholder handwritten data extracted using Google OCR: